Lawson schemes for highly oscillatory stochastic differential equations and conservation of invariants: Preservation of invariants

 \end{theorem} \begin{proof} The trapezoidal Lawson rule \eqref{equ:LawsonTrap} can be considered as composed by two half steps, one with an exponential forward Euler step, and one with an exponential backward Euler step, as follows:

 Doing one more half step with the forward Euler method gives

-which together with \eqref{equ:be} could be considered as one step of a modified version of the midpoint rule starting from $\hat{Y}_n$, and we would like to see if it conserves quadratic invariants:
+which together with \eqref{equ:be} could be considered as one step of a modified version of the midpoint rule starting from $\hat{Y}_n$, and we would like to see if it conserves quadratic invariants: By \cref{ass:ABskew}, $e^{\Delta L^n}$ is orthogonal and commutes with $D$, so